siddgj03/NEUSep16-Project/README.md

 # NEUSep16-Project

-Please check out the class of DataManager, FileManager and Inventory And Dealer in Group02's File where We provide the interface

-for every team to use.
+Please check out the class of DataManager, FileManager and Inventory And Dealer in Group02's File where We provide the interfacefor every team to use.

 for BrowsingInventory team.
 We will call the Class Named BrowsingInventory with passing dealerID(String) to your team. for Specials team.
 We will call the Class Named BrowsingSpecials with passing dealerID(String);